mattlunn/se-edit-queue/README.md

 ![enter image description here][1]

-This Chrome Extension enhances the suggested edit queue to remove the usability annoyances we all know and <s>love</s> hate.
+This userscript enhances the suggested edit queue to remove the usability annoyances we all know and <s>love</s> hate.

  - [Suggested Edits will **not** jump to the top when casting the deciding vote.][2]
 They fade out instead.
  - [Suggested Edits you've already voted on are hidden on successive page loads][3].